How to Transfer a Private Registration

 Paying for the Transfer

-Cheques are also accepted and should be made out to "DVLA Swansea" or, for transfers to vehicles in Northern Ireland, "DVA".
+Cheques are also accepted and should be made out to "DVLA Swansea".
 Postal Orders are also acceptable.

 The Regulations for Transferring a Number Plate

-- Both vehicles must exist and be registered on the DVLA or Northern Ireland (Coleraine) computer
+- Both vehicles must exist and be registered with the DVLA

 - Both vehicles must be available for inspection if deemed necessary, although this is rare.